TheCypher/Bolt-Agentic/README.md

 ## Who we are

-We’re a small group of practitioners who kept rebuilding the same AI plumbing—routing, planning, tool calls, memory, retries, and observability—every time we shipped a new feature. **Bolt** exists to make those foundations **simple, composable, and production‑ready** for everyone, from seasoned engineers to developers just getting started.
+We’re a small group of practitioners who kept rebuilding the same AI plumbing: routing, planning, tool calls, memory, retries, and observability every time we shipped a new feature. **Bolt** exists to make those foundations **simple, composable, and production‑ready** for everyone, from seasoned engineers to developers just getting started.

 **What we value**

 * **Headless & composable:** Tiny primitives, no UI, works with any stack.
 * **Reliability by default:** Retries, timeouts, fallbacks, circuit breaker, and transparent traces.
-* **Provider‑agnostic:** OpenAI, Anthropic, Google, Groq, Mistral, Azure—choose what’s best per task.
+* **Provider‑agnostic:** OpenAI, Anthropic, Google, Groq, Mistral, Azure choose what’s best per task.
 * **Structured outputs:** First‑class JSON/SQL generation with schema validation and score checks.
 * **Great DX:** Minimal boilerplate, TypeScript types, sensible defaults.